Inspired by Fogus, here are the great things I read, watched, discovered in 2025.

 Favorite Movies

-- Jaws (If Things had perfect screenplay, this had best direction)
+- Jaws (1975): If The Thing had perfect screenplay, this has the best direction.

 Favorite TV Shows